FlyN-Nick/ComputerInternals/README.md

 # ComputerInternals
-LogismAssembler.py assembles assembly cody to machine code for my simulated CPU.
+LogismAssembler.py assembles assembly code to machine code for my simulated CPU.

 Use Logism Evolution to simulate my CPU.